sc22be/UI_COURSEWORK_FORK/CONTRIBUTING.md

 # COMMITING

-**Lets not commit our branches randomly without a plan**
+**Lets not commit our branches randomly without a plan** **And also lets not merge our pull requests immedietly**

+To get a local copy of the repo, run ```git clone git@github.com:sc22my/UI_COURSEWORK.git```.
 You should create a branch using ```git branch new_branch_name``` (make sure you git checkout new_branch to change the active branch to your new one) and commit your progress there.
 Once you are ready to merge your branch create a pull request by either:
 * Using gitub app or cli: ```gh pr create```.
 * Push your branch to the repo and create a pull request on github website.